pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

     [Minio][minio],
     and [Azure Blob Storage][azure-blob-storage].
     However, not all object stores
-    are "S3 compatibible".
+    are "S3 compatible".
     Because Amazon defines the
-    S3 API for accessing blob stores,
+    S3 API for accessing blobstores,
     and because the Amazon S3 product has emerged as the dominant blob storage solution, not all "S3 compatible" object stores act exactly the same.
     In general, if a storage solution claims to be "S3 compatible",